tangowithcode/tango_with_django_2/manuscript/chapter1.md

 For the most part, this book will focus on developing middleware.
 However, it should be evident from the [system architecture diagram](#fig-ntier) that we will have to interface with all the other components.

 ### Wireframes
-Wireframes are a great way to provide clients with some idea of what the application is going to look like and what features it will provide.
-They save a lot of time and can vary from hand-drawn sketches to exact mockups depending on the tools that you have at your disposal.
+Wireframes are a great way to provide clients with some idea of what the application is going to look like, and what features it will provide.
+They can vary from hand-drawn sketches to exact mockups depending on the tools that you have at your disposal.
 For our Rango application, we'd like to make the index page of the site look like the [screenshot below](#fig-index-page).
 Our category page is also [shown below](#fig-cat-page).

 {id="fig-index-page"}
 ![The index page with a categories search bar on the left, also showing the top five pages and top five categories.](images/ch1-rango-index.png)